apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-server.md

 #### 2.1 Install Java 11 (JDK 11)

-Consider using Java 11 to run `HugeGraph-Server` (compatible with Java 8 before 1.5.0), and configure by yourself.
+You need to use Java 11 to run `HugeGraph-Server` (compatible with Java 8 before 1.5.0, but not recommended to use), and configure by yourself.

 **Be sure to execute the `java -version` command to check the jdk version before reading**